hxj5/scCNASimulator/docs/manual.rst

     The end genomic position of the CNV region, 1-based and inclusive.
     To specify the end of the whole chromosome, you can use either the actual genomic position or simply ``Inf``.

+region_id : str
+    The ID of the CNV region, can be arbitrary string as long as it is unique in each clone.

+clone_id : str
+    The clone ID.

 cn_ale0 : int
     The copy number of the first allele (haplotype).